ianunruh/monitoring/README.md

 cd /vagrant && ./install-all-sentry.sh
 ```

 After installation, the [Sentry web interface](http://192.168.12.10:9000) should be available.
-Login with `admin` and no password.
+Login with the username `admin` and the password `secret`.

 ### Graylog2